Ramiz Alia: Transition to multi-party system and presidency

 Despite Alia's efforts to proceed with change on a limited, cautious basis, reform from above threatened to turn into reform from below, largely because of the increasingly vocal demands of Albania's youth.
 On 9 December 1990, student demonstrators marched from the Enver Hoxha University (now University of Tirana) at Tirana through the streets of the capital shouting slogans and demanding reforms.
 By 11 December, the number of participants had reached almost 3,000.
 In an effort to quell the student unrest, which had led to clashes with riot police, Alia met with the students and agreed to take further steps toward democratization.
 The students informed Alia that they wanted to create an independent political organisation of students and youth.
 Alia's response was that such an organisation had to be registered with the Ministry of Justice.

 In his traditional New Year's message to the Albanian people, Alia welcomed the changes that had been occurring in the country and claimed that 1991 would be a turning point in terms of the economy.

 Alia was a crucial figure in the peaceful political transition of the early 1990s.
 Many believe that he helped the rise to power of the anti-communist opposition forces, thus eliminating possible bloodshed.
 He managed to remain a key political figure throughout several political crises.
 Nonetheless, with Albania in the throes of a grave economic crisis, Alia had to face challenges that he could not surmount.
 On 12 December 1990, he signed a law allowing political pluralism, on which he would later comment as his life's greatest failure.
 In the 1991 elections, the first democratic elections in the country, where Alia ran for Member of National Parliament in a constituency in the capital, which was a stronghold of the communist party, he was badly defeated by a surprising majority of 61% by the renowned mining engineer in the country, Franko Kroqi.
 Kroqi ran as a candidate of the newly formed Democratic Party of Albania, although he never became a party member.

-After this loss, and later on the Democratic Party of Albania's (DPA) landslide victory in the spring 1992 general election, he resigned as president on 3 April 1992.
+After this loss, and later on the Democratic Party of Albania's landslide victory in the spring 1992 general election, he resigned as president on 3 April 1992.
 On 9 April the People's Assembly elected DPA leader Sali Berisha as Albania's new head of state.